 Ever since then this day of prayer has formed a significant part of American history.

 It was created due to the faith of many of the founding fathers of today’s America.

 Then 20 years later in 1795 President George Washington proclaimed a day for public thanksgiving and prayer.

-This was followed shortly by President John Adams on May 9th 1798 who declared a “a day of solemn humility, fasting and prayer“.
+This was followed shortly by President John Adams on May 9th, 1798.
+He declared “a day of solemn humility, fasting, and prayer“.

 It was not until 65 years later would there be a day for the faithful to fast and pray.

-The President Abraham Lincoln on March 3rd 1863 signed a Congressional resolution which called for April 30th to be such a day.
+President Abraham Lincoln on March 3rd, 1863 signed a Congressional resolution that called for April 30th to be such a day.

 This resolution was signed during the middle of the American Civil War.

 The President of the United States, ever since 1952, signs a proclamation to encourage all Americans to pray on one special day of the year for the country and its leaders.

 This day of observance asks people “to turn to God in prayer and meditation“.